"Jarvis House" - Toronto - July, 1977

 (Includes "Carry On Wayward Son" - Kansas)

 Bitter Blue - a "Classic Rock" band that was from Ontario, Canada, based out of Toronto, and toured venues from 1973 to 1978.
-The band was managed by Castle Managment (Bill Townsend, Jim McBain).
+The band was managed by Castle Management (Bill Townsend, Jim McBain).
 Known for Medleys: Jesus Christ Superstar, Sgt.
 Pepper, Abbey Road, Elton John, Moody Blues, Tommy as well as artists such as Super Tramp, Genesis, Paul McCartney, Queen (Bohemian Rhapsody) Kansas, Steely Dan, King Crimson.
 The original band members consisted of Lead Singer: Paul Fletcher, Lead Guitar: Tom Hoy, Piano/Synthesizer/Vocals: Brent Moss, Drums: Julian Chojnacki, Rhythm Guitar/Vocals: Stephen Parsons, Bass/Vocals: John Hoy.
 Other members: John Ciccone, Steve Coombs, Ron Phole.
-Bitter Blue Ontario Tour included: Renfrew (White House Tavern, Butler's Bar), Windsor (Elmwood Casino), Chatham (Turf Room), London (Fryfogles Tavern), Oakville (Riverside Tavern), Guelph (Choo Choo Club), Kitchener, Waterloo, Cambridge, North Bay (Continental Hotel), Sault Ste.
-Marie (The Water Tower), Sudbury (Belton Hotel, Ambassador Hotel), Brantford (Graham Bell Inn), Belleville, Hanover, McMaster University, Hamilton (Jockey Club), Kingston, Delhi, Mississauga (Wipple Tree), Owen Sound (Downtowner Hotel), Midland, Huntsville, Sarnia (Happy Valley Inn), St. Catharines (Sugar's Bar, Montebello Bar), Orangeville (Hockley Hills Resort), Timmins (Wattagawi Hotel), Kapuskasing (Kapuskasing Inn), Toronto (Jarvis House, Park Plaza Hotel, Olympic Tavern, Seaway Towers, Harbour Castle, Royal York Hotel, Nickelodeon), Woodstock, Ottawa, Ontario Science Center.
+Bitter Blue Ontario Tour included: Renfrew (White House Tavern, Butson's Bar), Windsor (Elmwood Casino), Chatham (Turf Room), London (Fryfogles Tavern), Oakville (Riverside Tavern, The Flamingo Bar), Guelph (Choo Choo Club), Kitchener, Waterloo, Cambridge, North Bay (Continental Hotel), Sault Ste.
+Marie (The Water Tower), Sudbury (Belton Hotel, Ambassador Hotel), Brantford (Graham Bell Inn), Belleville, Hanover, McMaster University, Hamilton (Jockey Club), Kingston, Delhi, Mississauga (Whipple Tree), Owen Sound (Downtowner Hotel), Midland, Huntsville, Sarnia (Happy Valley Inn), St. Catharines (Sugar's Bar, Montebello Bar), Orangeville (Hockley Hills Resort), Timmins (Wattagawi Hotel), Kapuskasing (Kapuskasing Inn), Toronto (Jarvis House, Park Plaza Hotel, Olympic Tavern, Seaway Towers, Harbour Castle, Royal York Hotel, Nickelodeon), Woodstock, Ottawa, Ontario Science Center.

 The Crazy Bar Scene Of The 1970's: Prior to 1971 a rock band might get one gig a month in the gymnasium of a high school for a couple of hundred dollars a night.
 But then in 1971 the drinking age in Ontario was lowered from 21 to 18 years of age.
 So it was goodbye to school gyms and hello to bars where the real action was!
 (The drinking age was later raised to 19 years old in 1972).